erent8/Advanced-Customer-Detection/Sleep Dedection/README2_EN.md

 You can open an Issue for questions and suggestions.

 ## License
-This project is licensed under the MIT License.
+This project was developed as open source.